icarusunimelb/personal-blogs/_posts/2024-12-02-Introduction.md

 While deep learning models have seen significant success across various domains, their black-box learning nature and lack of interpretability affect their reliability in safety-critical applications.
 In response to these limitations, the Bayesian paradigm offers a promising alternative by incorporating uncertainty estimation into model predictions, enhancing transparency and decision-making.

+Here, we present a series of tutorials to introduce fundamental concepts and recent advancements in deep learning and Bayesian neural networks.

 <ul>
   {% for post in site.posts reversed %}
     <li>